databricks/megablocks/README.md

 Installing `megablocks[quant]` enables configurable quantization of saved activations in the dMoE layer to save memory during training.
 The degree of quantization is controlled via the `quantize_inputs_num_bits`, `quantize_rematerialize_num_bits` and `quantize_scatter_num_bits` [arguments](https://github.com/stanford-futuredata/megablocks/blob/main/megablocks/layers/arguments.py).

 Installing `megablocks[gg]` enables dMoE computation with grouped GEMM.
-This feature is enabled by setting the `grouped_mlp` argument to the dMoE layer.
+This feature is enabled by setting the `mlp_impl` argument to `grouped`.
 This is currently our recommended path for Hopper-generation GPUs.

 MegaBlocks can be installed with all dependencies via the `megablocks[all]` package.